-The Indian revenue department was facing difficulties while working on the incomplete data.
+The Indian revenue department was facing difficulties while working on incomplete data.
 The authorities were in touch with Panama through discretionary channels without TIEA (Tax Information Exchange Agreements).

-It wasn’t appropriate to take a legal action with incomplete data.
+It wasn’t appropriate to take legal action with incomplete data.
 The finance minister’s website shows the Indian Government is pushing the deal of tax data exchange agreement or TIEA.
 The government would be finalizing the tax data collection and exchange as soon as possible.
-Some media sources say that it would complete by the end of 2017 or first quarter of 2018.
+Some media sources say that it would complete by the end of 2017 or the first quarter of 2018.
 The Panama Papers were undisclosed by the International Consortium of Investigative Journalists (ICIJ) and few other media associations.

 Laws that have been violated under Panama Leaks